JohnLeber/3DMM-Face-Sample/README.md

 2) How does the DNN output the mesh.
 If the face mesh has 70,000+ vertices, does this mean the last layer of the DNN has this many outputs (no, as it turns out).
 3) How are 3DMMs stored in files?

+I attempt to answer these questions by creating a DirectX/C++ application that demonstrates how to construct and render a 3D Morphable Model (3DMM) of a human Face.
+The model can then be exported and loaded into Matlab.

 **Discussion**

 The first step in creating a 3DMM of a human face is to obtain a large number of 3D scans of faces.
 In the case of the [2009 Basel model](https://faces.dmi.unibas.ch/bfm/index.php?nav=1-0&id=basel_face_model), 100 male faces and 100 females faces were used.
 These are then converted into 3D meshes (consisting of vertices and indexes).
 Once acquired, each mesh is represented as a series of shape vectors: